mlflow/mlflow/docs/source/llms/llama-index/index.rst

 .. attention::
     The ``llama_index`` flavor is under active development and is marked as Experimental.
-Public APIs are subject to change, and new features may be added as the flavor evolves.
+Public APIs are subject to change and new features may be added as the flavor evolves.

 Introduction
 ------------